Lelia J. Robinson: The Lelia J. Robinson Award

 Each year, The Women's Bar Association of Massachusetts (WBA) presents the Lelia J. Robinson Award at their annual Gala to a woman who has captured the spirit of pioneering in the legal profession and has made a difference in her community.
 The attorneys who are given this award have excelled in practice, government, or academia.
 They have served as mentors and role models and have promoted equality and justice.
 Recent women in Massachusetts who have received this award are: the late Honorable Judge Nonnie Burnes, Christine Hughes, and Caryn R. Mitchell-Munevar.
 The award is to remind ourselves of the mission that Lelia J. Robinson sought over a century ago, to extend representation to all classes of people and to build a society that is truly just.
+The winners of the award that have been chosen for 2024 are: Chief Justice Kimberly Budd, Governor Maura Healey, and the late Honorable Maureen Mulligan.